-For all this eclectic, top-shelf material, surely the most talked about song on We Are Motorhead turned out to be a cover of the Sex Pistols’ “God Save the Queen” — though why this decision would strike so many as surprising and even shocking is anyone’s guess.
-After all, can you think of another band better qualified to tap into the Pistols’ establishment-shaking ethos – and then actually take it to another level of wanton destruction?
-We sure can’t.
+For all this eclectic, top-shelf material, surely the most talked about song on We Are Motorhead turned out to be a cover of the Sex Pistols’ “God Save the Queen.”
+Why this decision would strike so many as surprising and even shocking is anyone’s guess.
+After all, there were few bands better qualified to tap into the Pistols’ establishment-shaking ethos – and then actually take it to another level of wanton destruction.

-Finally, the rampaging, “Ace of Spades”-inspired closing title track reminded everyone that there’s only one, unmistakable and indestructible Motorhead – and they’ve come to kick our ass.
+Finally, the rampaging, “Ace of Spades”-inspired closing title track reminded everyone that there’s only one unmistakable Motorhead – and they’d come to kick our ass.